tgomez/TheDailyCommuter/README.md

 # TheDailyCommuter

-Utilized D3 and tooltip to create an interactive graph
+Compiled data from the United States Census Bureau and the CDC into a CSV and utilized D3 and tooltips to create an interactive graph.